pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 We really appreciate the continuous support from the TiDB community and [PingCAP](https://pingcap.com/).
 As we continue our collaboration, we're thinking about new challenges and how and where we can make TiDB even more useful and powerful for companies like Pinterest.
 For example:

-* TiDB has gained a lot of community popularity, and it’s still maturing.
+* TiDB has gained a lot of community popularity, and it's still maturing.
 We are looking forward to more product maturity and more functionalities over time.
 * We also want to see online recovery when we have a quorum loss.
 * As Pinterest plans to go beyond the USA, another major focus for us is multi-region deployment.
 * We also would like to see a good solution for fast data ingestion for large-scale data on the order of hundreds of terabytes.